enesctnn/WeatherApp/README.md

 - Automatic Location Detection: Automatically detect the user's location for quick access to local weather information.

-- Temperature Graphs: Interactive temperature graphs provide users with a visual representation of temperature trends for the upcoming days.
+- Temperature & Probability of Rain Graphs: Interactive temperature & Probability of Rain graphs provide users with a visual representation of forecast trends for the upcoming days.

 - Dynamic Backgrounds and Icons: Enjoy a visually engaging experience with backgrounds and icons that change based on weather conditions.